Best Of

 • $3-12/month fee is expensive relative to balances for small accounts

-• Returns are modest — it is a savings tool, not a wealth builder
+• Returns are modest — this is a savings tool, not a wealth builder

 • Limited investment customization